anderspitman/anderspitman.net/entries/11/entry.md

 linked pages.
 As always, there are tradeoffs here.
 A web page with no links isn't much of a web page, but relying too heavily on them can be a problem too.

+You could always link out to the Internet Archive, but then you're centralizing all your link dependencies.
+I think the long-term solution to this problem could be something like IPFS, where websites pin versions of everything they link to.
+But that has its own problems. ie, if you link out to an insecure version of a web app.
+This would basically be the web's version of static linking.

 ## Frameworks/Libraries